stevezieglerva/www.nerdthoughts.net/_posts/2019-11-16-cloudformation_template_for_cloudtrail.md

 title: AWS Cloudformation Template for CloudTrail
 description: AWS Cloudwatch Cron Expression for every time minutes
 ---
-Here is a Cloudformation template snipper to create a CloudTrail that is used to also record data events for Lambda invocations and S3 operations in addition to the typical management events from CloudTrail.
+Here is a Cloudformation template snippet to create a CloudTrail that is used to also record data events for Lambda invocations and S3 operations in addition to the typical management events from CloudTrail.

 ```
   CloudTrail: